rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 configuration variables into one structure to make their purpose clear.

-The third problem is that we’ve used `expect` to print an error message when reading the file fails, but the error message just prints `something went wrong`.
+The third problem is that we’ve used `expect` to print an error message when reading the file fails, but the error message just prints `Something went wrong reading the file`.
 Reading a file can fail in a number of ways: for example, the file could be missing, or we might not have permission to open it.
-Right now, regardless of the situation, we’d print the `something went wrong` error message, which wouldn’t give the user any information!
+Right now, regardless of the situation, we’d print the `Something went wrong reading the file` error message, which wouldn’t give the user any information!

 Fourth, we use `expect` repeatedly to handle different errors, and if the user runs our program without specifying enough arguments, they’ll get an `index out